mothur/mothur.github.io/_wiki/make.sra.md

     GQY1XT001.sff    GQY1XT001.oligos
     GZGO5KL01.sff    GZGO5KL01.oligos

-Here\'s an example of the 2 column form with a fastq file:
+Here's an example of the 2 column form with a fastq file:

     test.ccs.fastq   barcodes.oligos

-Here\'s an example of the 2 column form with a paired fastq files.
+Here's an example of the 2 column form with a paired fastq files.
 Note:
 This option must be run with an oligos file or mothur will assume the reverse.fastq file is an oligos file: